The Rejuv · Designed in California

 | Assembly | Small batch; enclosure via additive manufacturing |

-A small number of units will go to participants willing to provide structured feedback on usability and performance.
+A small number of evaluation units are available for participants willing to provide structured feedback on usability and performance.